jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 ---

 The price of using machine learning intelligence is decreasing by several orders of magnitude a year and shows no signs of slowing.
-We are likely to see LLMs integrated into every part of computing as *infrastructure*, not just as a product, in the next year or two.
+We are likely to see LLMs integrated into every part of computing as infrastructure, not just as a product, in the next year or two.
 We are likely to see LLMs running locally at current frontier-quality on commodity hardware in the next 3-6 years.
+Starting very soon, we are likely to see *quality* and *access* become the limiting factor to AI use, not sheer number of tokens.

 # Is this really happening?